msagca/msagca.github.io/_posts/2025-08-29-a-summary-of-learnopengl.md

 ## OpenGL

 [OpenGL](https://www.opengl.org/) is a cross-platform API for rendering graphics, maintained by the [Khronos Group](https://www.khronos.org/).
-It is a specification that should be implemented by _GPU_ vendors (or third parties) and made available through graphics driver software.
+It is a specification that must be implemented by _GPU_ vendors (or third parties) and made available through graphics driver software.

 If you're building your project with [CMake](https://cmake.org/) and want to use _OpenGL_ in your C++ application, the **CMakeLists.txt** should include the following commands: